 May through October are the most popular months, with the famous sailing race in August (Audi Hamilton Island Race Week)

-December will cater for some great charters, including Christmas and New Years charters and into January.
+December will cater to some great yacht rentals, including Christmas and New Years’ and into January.
 The weather is very stable, winds are low, rain is generally not prominent, and the water is warm.

 Area Guide – Australia Charter Areas

-- The Great Barrier Reef – this is a popular charter destinations for scuba divers and snorkelers.
+- The Great Barrier Reef – this is a popular charter destination for scuba divers and snorkelers.
 The focus of charters in that area is the underwater world.

-- The Whitsundays – this is a popular honeymoon charter destination.
-It is also a family friendly destination with mild climate and gentle breezes. if you enjoy miles long sandy beaches and crystal clear water, this is the destination for you.
+- The Whitsunday Islands – this is a popular honeymoon destination.
+It is also a family-friendly destination with a mild climate and gentle breezes. if you enjoy miles-long sandy beaches and crystal clear water, this is the destination for you.

 What to See & Do in Australia

 Australia is home to every type of landscape you could imagine.
-From coastal rainforests, to arid deserts.
-On your yacht charter in Australia you will find many hidden gems off the coast of Queensland near the Great Barrier Reef.
+From coastal rainforests to arid deserts.
+When you rent a yacht in Australia, you will find many hidden gems off the coast of Queensland near the Great Barrier Reef.
 Unique and awe-inspiring ports of calls and stunning tropical environs await.
 Just be sure to pack the sunscreen and sunglasses.

 Experience the Amazing Wildlife